vipulsihag/WIDS-Reinforcement-Learning-in-Trading/README.md

 ## modeling_environments.py
 - prints the state space of slippery bandit walk
 - prints the state space of frozen lake grid walk

+## UCB.py
+- implements the upper confidence bound algorithm
+- And plots the cumulative reward average of 1000 iterations averaged over 100 runs for 3 values of c.